core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 On successful processing of the CoAP request, the CoOL server MUST return a CoAP response with a response code 2.05 (Content).

-A PATCH request MUST be processed as an atomic transaction, if any of the data nodes transferred is rejected for any reasons, the entire PATCH request MUST be rejected and the CoOL server MUST return an appropriate error response as defined in section 6.
+A iPATCH request MUST be processed as an atomic transaction, if any of the data nodes transferred is rejected for any reasons, the entire iPATCH request MUST be rejected and the CoOL server MUST return an appropriate error response as defined in section 6.

 Example: